> Student Rights, Responsibilities, Complaints and Compliance

-Generally, the quickest and most accessible way to seek help for a Title IX-related concern at LATTC is to contact your Title IX Coordinator at:
+Generally, the quickest and most accessible way to seek help for a Title IX-related concern at LATTC is to contact your Title IX Coordinators at:

 Title IX & Student Relations Offices Principles & Values should be reflected in the mission statement.
 The Title IX & Student Relations Office’s operational principles and values are reflected in the following statement: